engineervix/webinar/docs/configuration.md

 As indicated in the project's README, _webinar_ uses [maildev](https://github.com/maildev/maildev) during development to test emails.
 In production, we recommend using [django-anymail](https://github.com/anymail/django-anymail) and is configuring it with a suitable transactional email service provider, such as [Brevo](https://www.brevo.com/pricing/), [Mailjet](https://www.mailjet.com/pricing/), [Mailgun](https://www.mailgun.com/pricing/), [Sendgrid](https://sendgrid.com/en-us/pricing), [Postmark](https://postmarkapp.com/pricing) and so on.

-With so many options for this, the choice is really dependent on the client's preferences and budget.
+With so many options for this, the choice is really dependent on the your preferences and budget.
 [Mailjet](https://www.mailjet.com/pricing/) is relatively easy to setup, plus it has a [generous free tier](https://www.mailjet.com/pricing/) – you can send 200 emails per day (6,000 emails/month) for free.
 If you need to send more emails, then the next plan costs $15/month (15,000 emails/month, no daily limit).
 [Brevo](https://www.brevo.com/pricing/) has an even more generous free tier at 300 emails per day!
 The next plan is also $15/month, but allows for up to 20,000 emails/month.

 Whichever provider you settle for, check the [django-anymail](https://github.com/anymail/django-anymail) docs on how to configure the specified provider.
 You'll obviously have to update _django-anymail_'s `extras` parameter in `pyproject.toml`, and [update the project dependencies accordingly](https://realpython.com/dependency-management-python-poetry/#handle-poetrylock).